Grain higher, livestock mixed

-CHICAGO – Grain futures were higher Wednesday in early trading on the Chicago Board of Trade.
+CHICAGO – Grain futures were higher Wednesday on the Chicago Board of Trade.

 Continue Reading Below